-- the same should be requested by both the licensee and the licensor jointly; - (2) the patent lapses or is declared null; or - (3) by a Court order.
+- (1) the same should be requested by both the licensee and the licensor jointly; - (2) the patent lapses or is declared null; or - (3) there is a Court order.

 3.2 Can a patent be the subject of a compulsory licence, and if so, how are the terms settled and how common is this type of licence?